-1. Healthcare Professionals are the preferred source of information in pharmaceutical vigilance.
-This includes:
+- 1. Healthcare Professionals are the preferred source of information in pharmaceutical vigilance.
+This includes: - Physicians-who prescribe the pharmaceutical products and follow up with the patients. - Family practitioners, medical specialists, and dentists. - Nurses and other health workers who may administer medicines and should report relevant adverse drug reactions experienced by their patients.

-- Physicians-who prescribe the pharmaceutical • products and follow up with the patients. - Family practitioners, medical specialists, and dentists. - Nurses and other health workers who may • administer medicines and should report relevant adverse drug reactions experienced by their patients. - Pharmacists who can play an important role in the stimulation of reporting and in the provision of additional information (for example, on co-medication and previous medicine use). - Patients or users and their relatives: They can also report their experienced adverse drug reactions directly to EPVC, or through their healthcare professionals.
-In this case the patient's permission is sought to contact their healthcare professionals for additional information and data verification. - Marketing authorization holder (MAH): As being responsible for the safety of • their products, are obligated to report serious adverse drug reactions they receive about their products to EPVC (There is a separate guideline and reporting forms for MAHs).
+- Pharmacists who can play an important role in the stimulation of reporting and in the provision of additional information (for example, on co-medication and previous - 2.
+Patients or users and their relatives: They can also report their experienced adverse drug reactions directly to EPVC, or through their healthcare professionals.
+In this case the patient's permission is sought to contact their healthcare professionals for additional information and data verification. - 3.
+Marketing authorization holder (MAH): As being responsible for the safety of their products, are obligated to report serious adverse drug reactions they receive about their products to EPVC (In accordance to the good pharmacovigilance practices guidelines for MAHs). - Importers, exporters and distributers should report directly to the MAHs within the timelines specified in the safety exchange agreement (In accordance to the good pharmacovigilance practices guidelines for MAHs).